CaptainLunar/love.hs/readme.md

 * ☼ Add colors to terminal.
 * ☼ Add logic to make user aware of what they need to wear out due to weather conditions.
-* ☼ Shit man I don't know.
+* ☼ Shit man I don't know what else.
 * ☼ Kill myself.